 Experimental Design and Induction of Obesity

-At phase I, male neonate albino Wistar rats(twenty-four, of 21 days old)were divided into 2 groups of 12 rats each for induction of obesity, for two weeks.
-In phase II,animals were regrouped into 4 groups of 4 rats each,to commence treatment orally,with (50% FLJ and 50% honey mixture) MIX, MFLJ,and EAFH, for two weeks.
+At phase I, male neonate albino Wistar rats(24 of 21 days old)were divided into two groups of 12 rats each for induction of obesity for two weeks.
+In phase II,animals were regrouped into four groups of 4 rats eachto commence treatment orallywith (50% FLJ and 50% honey mixture) MIX, MFLJ,and EAFH, for two weeks.
 At the end of each phase, rats were sacrificed and blood samples and organs were collected for biochemical analysis.

 Phase I